xinchenzhai96/UZHETH-AAVE-V2/README.md

 Add the address of your token to `ReserveAssets` in your market

 ## Road Map for uzheth network
-aTokens are generated and one can interact with the protocol (see interaction explanation in the original repository or our report).
+aTokens are deployed together with the lending pool and one can interact with the protocol (see interaction explanation in the original repository or our report).
 However there are still a few problems:
   - Calls have to be provided with additional argument `{gasPrice: 100, gasLimit: 90000}` otherwise you'll get *UNPREDICTABLE_GAS_LIMIT* error
   - Depositing UZHETH (our ERC20 token) seems to work but the transaction is not processed behind-the-scenes.
 Due the lack of time of our project, we couldn't solve this problem